QUATTRO 25mm SNAPSEAM

-Steelform Quattro 25mm Snapseam is an architectural style roofing and cladding system, its thin distinctive ribs and wide pans give it visual appeal.
-The 25mm Snapseam provides a similar but slightly bolder look to the double standing seam but differs in that the panels snap together to form a locking joint, rather than requiring crimping.
-The Quattro Snapseam pan width can be increased or decreased to suit between windows and door ways so that the ribs finish neatly.
+Steelformers Quattro 25mm Snapseam is an architectural style roofing and cladding system, with thick distinctive ribs and wide pans giving it visual appeal.
+This profile provides a similar but slightly bolder look to the Double Standing Seam but differs in that the panels snap together to form a locking joint, rather than requiring crimping.
+The pan width can be increased or decreased to suit between windows and doorways so that the ribs finish neatly.

 Suitable for residential, light commercial and commercial roofing and cladding applications

-In accordance with Acceptable Solution E2, the minimum roof pitch is 3°
+In accordance with Acceptable Solution E2/AS1, the minimum pitch is 3°.

 ALL WIND ZONES